NYU Tandon joins communities around the country to recognize and celebrate Juneteenth, which marks the end of slavery in the United States.

 The Office of Inclusive Excellence is hosting a Paint and Sip Live event to celebrate Juneteenth.
 This event will provide our community with the opportunity to learn more about Juneteenth, connect with community members, sip, dance, laugh and create a masterpiece of their own.
 All the painting supplies you need will be shipped to your door.
 You will supply your beverage of choice.

-Join us as we commemorate Juneteenth 2021 with our next featured event in the NYU BeTogether Global Scholars & Innovators Series: A Juneteenth Conversation with Professor Annette Gordon-Reed.
+Join us as we commemorate Juneteenth 2022 with our next featured event in the NYU BeTogether Global Scholars & Innovators Series: A Juneteenth Conversation with Professor Annette Gordon-Reed.